 The program administration understands the changing environment of surgical education.
-A state-of-the-art conference center had been constructed to accommodate resident needs.
-As simulation becomes an increasing component to surgical education, a SIM-36 MAN is being purchased, as well as a location for patient simulation, line placement simulation and ultrasound didactics.
+A state-of-the-art conference center is in process to accommodate resident needs.
+As simulation becomes an increasing component to surgical education, a SIM-36 MAN is utilized for training purposes, as well as for patient simulation lab, line placement simulation and ultrasound didactics.

 Certain aspects of the curriculum in general surgery can be broken down into specific goals and objectives at various points in one’s career or during certain clinical rotations.
 During the trauma rotation, the PGY-2 resident is expected to acquire the skills of assessing the critically injured patient and developing a care plan.
 During the PGY-3 year, the resident will be exposed to the care of children and begin to incorporate the skills needed to deal with complex interactions.
 During the PGY-4 year, the trauma rotation teaches the intermittent and unexpected nature of surgical disease and the need for compulsive thoroughness in its evaluation.
 During the transplant rotation, the PGY-4 acquires a fundamental knowledge of the immunologic system and its appropriate suppression.